Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-08-20 00:25:05
+Last Updated: 2025-08-21 00:24:42

-Whatever Is Done For Love Always Occurs Beyond Good And Evil.
+Almost All Our Desires, When Examined, Contain Something Too Shameful To Reveal.

-By Friedrich Nietzsche
+By Victor Hugo